 Jonathan received his honours B.A. in political science from the University of Toronto while immersing himself in the cultural diversity of Toronto’s most interesting neighbourhoods and working as the opinion editor at the alternative magazine The Gargoyle.
 After working in health and environmental policy for a year after graduation -and then venturing to backpack through South America to learn Spanish- Jonathan returned to academia to pursue an MA in political science at the University of British Columbia.
 There, his thesis focused on critiquing the sustainable development approach to international climate policy.
 His research looked at the historical role fossil fuel played in the evolution of global capitalism.
 Understanding that role, Jonathan argued, helps highlight a fundamental contradiction underpinning the current international approach to climate policy found in the Kyoto Protocol: that states can reduce greenhouse gas emissions while simultaneously growing their economies.

 Jonathan was born in London, Ontario, the beneficiary of loving and supportive parents and the lucky brother to three close-knit siblings.
 A voracious reader, an avid environmentalist and a die-hard Habs fan, Jonathan is happiest when making dinner with friends and family and when engaged in political debate.

-On Monday 28 October 2013, Jonathan, launched his Sauvé project: Press Progress, a dynamic new website dedicated to advancing progressive solutions through hard-hitting news and analysis.
+On Monday 28 October 2013, an outcome of Jonathan's Sauvé project was launched: Press Progress, is a dynamic new website of the Broadbent Institute dedicated to advancing progressive solutions through hard-hitting news and analysis..

 Sauvé Scholar Presentation report: Jonathan Sas hosts Journalism on(the)line.